j-chat/cybersecurity_training/README.md

 ## Exercises
 * [Immersive Labs Digital Cyber Academies](https://www.immersivelabs.com/digital-cyber-academies/): I have only tried the Digital Student Academy.
 They provide a platform to upskill in cyber security and IT, and testing your response through simulated threats and senarios.
 There are no required setup and their virtual machines are easily accessible by a browser.
 Remember to extend the time if needed.
 * [Immersive Labs Lite](https://immersivelabs.com/lite/): Immersive Lab Lite contains access to specific labs.
-It would give you access to their platform if you do qualify for their Digital Cyber Academies.
+It would give you access to their platform if you do not qualify for their Digital Cyber Academies.
 * [Portswigger Web Security Academy](https://portswigger.net/web-security): The Web Security Academy provides free and practical web security training.
 You can use either the browser or Burp Suite to complete the labs.
 * [Splunk Security Dataset Project](https://live.splunk.com/splunk-security-dataset-project): This project has free guided walkthroughs with sample security datasets to detect suspicious activities.
 It provides a free environment to practice using Splunk.
 Sign-up is required each time to access this application.
 * [SQLZoo SQL Injection](https://zh.sqlzoo.net/hack/): This site gives SQL statement examples and a safe environment to practice various SQL injections.